 - The selling of alcohol is forbidden unless the hirer has gained an appropriate licence.
 Provision of a bar for your own use is permitted providing no charge is levied.

-- Smoking is not permitted anywhere in the building or in the playground.
+- Smoking is not permitted anywhere in the building, or near the entrances, or in the playground.

-- Please feel free to decorate the hall for your event.
+- Feel free to decorate the hall for your event.
 Please use the hooks provided around the wall to attach your decorations.
-Please do not use pins or staples.
+Please do not use pins, staples or sticky tape.

 - The car park is shared by other visitors to the site but it is a good size and so careful and considerate parking will ensure there are no problems.